SestoAle/DeepCrawl/README.md

 * you can start the training directly from Unity Editor.
-First you have to change the flag ```isTraining``` in ```BoardManagerSystem``` game object, then change the ```TrainBrain``` game object to ```External``` (for more information, see CAMBIARE (link unity ml-agents)).
+First you have to change the flag ```isTraining``` in ```BoardManagerSystem``` game object, then change the ```TrainBrain``` game object to ```External``` (for more information, see [Unity ML-Agents](https://github.com/Unity-Technologies/ml-agents)).
 After that, run the command and follow the instruction on screen:
 ```bash
 python3 deepcrawl_rl.py